siddharthpk/sample_project/README.md

 You are required to implement a feature using the [git feature branch model](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 For more information on development workflow, visit our [docs](https://github.com/Digital-Health-Lab-UVic/digital-health-lab-docs/blob/master/sections/Development-Workflow.md).

+Once the features are implemented, push your cloned repository to your github page and email us the link.

-Please email digitalhealth@uvic.ca with the subject 'Dev Sample Project' about any implemetation questions.
+Please email digitalhealth@uvic.ca with the subject 'Dev Sample Project' if you have any additional questions.